-Accounting principles generally accepted in the United States require that a liability for contingencies be recorded when it is probable that a liability has occurred and the amount of the liability can be reasonably estimated.
+US GAAP requires that a liability for contingencies be recorded when it is probable that a liability has occurred and the amount of the liability can be reasonably estimated.
 Significant judgment is required to determine the existence of a liability, as well as the amount to be recorded.
 The Company regularly consults with attorneys and outside consultants in its consideration of the relevant facts and circumstances before recording a contingent liability.
 Changes in enacted laws, regulatory orders or decrees, management's estimates of costs, insurance proceeds, participation by other parties, the timing of payments and the input of outside consultants and attorneys based on changing legal or factual circumstances could have a material impact on the amounts recorded for environmental and other contingent liabilities.

 Under environmental laws, an owner or lessee of real estate may be liable for the costs of removal or remediation of certain hazardous or toxic substances located on, or in, or emanating from, such property, as well as related costs of investigation and property damage.
 Such laws often impose liability without regard to whether the owner or lessee knew of, or was responsible for the presence of such hazardous or toxic substances.
 There can be no assurances that acquired or leased locations have been operated in compliance with environmental laws and regulations or that future uses or conditions will not result in the imposition of liability upon the Company under such laws or expose the Company to third-party actions such as tort suits.
 The Company continues to address environmental conditions under terms of consent orders negotiated with the applicable environmental authorities or otherwise with respect to sites located in or related to Woburn, Massachusetts, Somerville, Massachusetts, Springfield, Massachusetts, Uvalde, Texas, Stockton, California, three sites related to former operations in Williamstown, Vermont, as well as a number of additional locations that it acquired as part of its acquisition of Textilease Corporation in September 2003.
+In addition, the Company recently received a notice from the Maryland Department of Environment directing the Company to investigate potential contamination at its Landover, Maryland facility.

 The Company has accrued certain costs related to the sites described above as it has been determined that the costs are probable and can be reasonably estimated.
 The Company continues to implement mitigation measures and to monitor environmental conditions at the Somerville, Massachusetts site.
 The Company also has potential exposure related to an additional parcel of land (the "Central Area") related to the Woburn, Massachusetts site discussed above.
 Currently, the consent decree for the Woburn site does not define or require any remediation work in the Central Area.
-Recently, the United States Environmental Protection Agency (the "EPA") commented on the design and implementation of groundwater and soil remedies at the Woburn site and investigation of environmental conditions in the Central Area.
-The Company and other parties to the consent decree have met with the EPA to discuss its comments.
-The Company has agreed to complete additional environmental investigations and reports, and to discuss further with the EPA its comments.
-The Company has accrued costs to perform certain work responsive to the EPA's comments.
+The United States Environmental Protection Agency (the "EPA") has provided the Company and other signatories to the consent decree with comments on the design and implementation of groundwater and soil remedies at the Woburn site and investigation of environmental conditions in the Central Area.
+The Company met with EPA to discuss its comments, and the Company and another signatory to the consent decree subsequently submitted work plans to perform additional environmental investigations.
+Such work pursuant to these work plans has been initiated.
+The Company has accrued costs to perform certain work responsive to EPA's comments.